JetBrains/amper/docs/src/faq.md

 We plan to cover all the common use cases based on demand.
 At the moment, we’re working on extensibility, publication, and exploring Maven migration and integration.

-### Will Amper be open source?
+### Will Kargo be open source?

-Amper is already open source.
-Check out our [GitHub repository](https://github.com/JetBrains/amper) to see what we're up to!
+Kargo is already open source.
+Check out our [GitHub repository](https://github.com/kargo-build/kargo) to see what we're up to!

-### When will Amper be released as stable?
+### When will Kargo be released as stable?

 Right now, we’re focusing on getting feedback and understanding your needs.
 Based on that, we’ll be able to provide a more accurate estimate of a release date sometime in the future.

-### Should I start my next project with Amper?
+### Should I start my next project with Kargo?

 You’re welcome to use it in any type of project.
-However, please understand that Amper is still in the experimental phase, and we expect things to change.
+However, please understand that Kargo is still in the experimental phase, and we expect things to change.

 ### Should I migrate my existing projects?